ACINQ/eclair/source/index.html.md

 ]
 ```

-Finds a route to the node specified by the invoice, if the invoice does not specify an amount
+Finds a route to the node specified by the invoice.
+If the invoice does not specify an amount,
 you must do so via the `amountMsat` parameter.

 ### HTTP Request